 Early attempts to position the first-generation virtual cards as a consumer product faltered as other security measures proved easier to use.
 Instead, virtual cards were primarily adopted by the business-to-business (B2B) travel industry and by the trucking industry as an answer to the shortcomings of existing payment solutions, which were slow, expensive, and prone to downtime.
 The limitations of these existing solutions also made reconciliation laborious.

 For the travel industry, virtual cards were particularly useful for international bookings.
-Virtual cards began replacing checks and wire transfers, which were vulnerable to fraud.
+They began replacing checks and wire transfers, which were vulnerable to fraud.
 Virtual cards also enabled streamlined invoicing and reduced the cost of international transactions.
 The trucking industry turned to virtual cards as a complement to physical fleet cards and an alternative to ACH payments.
-Virtual cards were easier to implement than ACH and more secure.
+They were easier to implement than ACH and more secure.
 With a virtual card, a fleet manager could make a virtual payment to any company that accepted traditional payment cards like Mastercard and Visa.

 Modern card issuing and processing expands use cases for virtual cards